 When reporting experiments on animals, authors should indicate whether institutional and national standards for the care and use of laboratory animals were followed.
-Further guidance on animal research ethics is available from the World Medical Association (2016 revision) and from the International Association of Veterinary Editors’ Consensus Author Guidelines on Animal Ethics and Welfare.
+Further guidance on animal research ethics is available from the World Medical Association (2016 revision).
 When reporting experiments on ecosystems involving non-native species, Authors are bound to ensure compliance with the institutional and national guide for the preservation of native biodiversity.

 All manuscripts submitted to PAGEPress journals must include a statement detailing this, including the name of the ethics committee and the reference number where appropriate.
 In case a study has been granted an exemption from requiring ethics approval, this should be detailed in the manuscript, together with the name of the ethics committee that granted the exemption.